scostello-hubQA/ims-demo/README.md

 Coverage: 76.1% on src/main/java
 # Inventory Management System

+This is a simple database that enables the user to connect to at local MySQL server (currently) and to perform basic
+CRUD funtions through the use of a CLI.

-This project allowed me to experience several new and different technologies such as...
+This project allowed me to experience several new and different technologies such as IDE's, build tools, version control and programming languages.

-The project document folder contains my...
+The project document folder contains my daily updates to certain files, such as the risk assessment and the jira board, as well as my presentation in .pdf format.

 ## Getting Started